ovh/docs/pages/bare_metal_cloud/dedicated_servers/ola-enable-debian12-netplan/guide.en-gb.md

 ---
-title: How to Configure Your NIC for OVHcloud Link Aggregation in Debian 12 (Netplan)
+title: "How to Configure Your NIC for Link Aggregation in Debian 12 or Ubuntu 24.04 (Netplan)"
-excerpt: Enable OVHcloud Link Aggregation in your Debian 12 server
+excerpt: "Enable Link Aggregation in your Debian 12 or Ubuntu 24.04 server"
-updated: 2024-10-03
+updated: 2024-10-04
 ---

 ## Objective

-OVHcloud Link Aggregation (OLA) technology is designed by our teams to increase your server’s availability, and boost the efficiency of your network connections.
+OVHcloud Link Aggregation technology is designed by our teams to increase your server’s availability, and boost the efficiency of your network connections.
 In just a few clicks, you can aggregate your network cards and make your network links redundant.
 This means that if one link goes down, traffic is automatically redirected to another available link.
+The available bandwidth is also doubled thanks to aggregation.

-**This guide explains how to bond your NICs to use them for OLA in Debian 12 (Netplan configuration).**
+**This guide explains how to bond your NICs to use them for Link Aggregation in Debian 12 / Ubuntu 24.04 Netplan configuration).**

 ## Requirements

 - [Configuring OVHcloud Link Aggregation in the OVHcloud Control Panel](/pages/bare_metal_cloud/dedicated_servers/ola-enable-manager)
 - Access to the [OVHcloud Control Panel](/links/manager)

-> [!warning]
->
-> You will need to download the ifenslave package on the server before enabling OLA in the OVHcloud Control Panel or API.
-To do so, please use the following command:
->
-> ```
-> apt install ifenslave
-> ```
->

 ## Instructions

-Because you have a private-private configuration for your NICs in OLA, you will be unable to SSH into the server.
-Thus, you will need to leverage the IPMI tool to access the server.

-To do so, first log in to your [OVHcloud Control Panel](/links/manager).
+First log in to your [OVHcloud Control Panel](/links/manager).
 In the `Bare Metal Cloud`{.action} section, select your server from `Dedicated Servers`{.action} and click the `IPMI`{.action} tab (1).

 Next, click the `From a Java applet (KVM)`{.action} button (2).